 What is a cat B write-off?

-These cars have sustained heavy damaged and while the body should be scrapped there may be some parts that can be salvaged.
+A Category B write-off are cars that have sustained heavy damaged and while the body should be scrapped there may be some parts that can be salvaged.

 What is a cat S write-off? (previously known as cat C)

-The ‘S’ stands for ‘structural’ damage but cars that fall into this category can be repaired.
+The ‘S’ in Category S stands for ‘structural’ damage but cars that fall into this category can be repaired.
 Unlike cat A and B cars, these can be made roadworthy but have to be fixed by a professional and also have to be re-registered with the DVLA.